 More to life: Summary

 This week we met humanists who had something to share about where they find joy in being human.
 For some, this hunger to make the most of life is expressed through curiosity and exploration, be that deep into the human mind or far out into the cosmos.
 For others it comes through creativity and the opportunity to find meaning in spaces and means of expression that, while still natural, our scientific instruments struggle to probe.
 For yet others it is found through the connections we make with other people.
 For many, a good life involves some combination of all of these.
-For others it can involve something completely different (one does need need to share the passions of the people we have met this week).
+For others it can involve something completely different (one does not need to share the passions of the people we have met this week).
 Humanists take delight in being human and believe that, by using our natural human capacities to the full, we can make more of life.

 Let’s summarise what we have learned: